ezrizhu/www/content/now.md

-# Now (Feb 2025 Edition)
+# Now (Apr 2025 Edition)

-Wow Jan is already over
+Oh my is it almost finals season.

 ## My current focuses

 * Coursework
-* Working on an end-to-end data pipeline for financial data and modeling for the Stevens Student Managed Investment Fund.
+* Working on an end-to-end data pipeline for financial data and modeling for the Stevens Student Managed Investment Fund on k3s.
 * Research work with [the PEERING Testbed](https://peering.ee.columbia.edu/) at Columbia
 * Research work with [PaSH](https://binpa.sh/)
 * Writing personal projects with serverless software
-* Working on my k3s infra with Cilium
+* Working on my k3s infra with Cilium and NixOS

 ## What I'm reading